Little House on the Prairie: Publishing

 The first book of the Little House series, Little House in the Big Woods, was published in 1932.
 This first book did well when it was first published.
-The Little House books were reissued by Ursula Nordstrom to be illustrated by Garth Williams.
+In 1953, Harper & Brothers reissued the Little House books in a uniform edition with new illustrations by Garth Williams, commissioned under children's editor Ursula Nordstrom.

 Before writing the Little House series, Laura Ingalls Wilder was a columnist in a farm journal.
 Her daughter, Rose Wilder Lane, was the motivator behind Wilder's writing and publishing of the first book.
 Since the first book, there have been around 60 million Little House books sold.
 Nine books fall under the Little House books umbrella.

 Rose Wilder Lane had a heavy hand in the editing of the books, though Laura Ingalls Wilder's voice is still strong.
 Lane's level of influence is disputed, but views that align with hers are very visible within the books.
 Regardless, Rose Wilder Lane was a large part in the publishing and form of the books.
-Lane also had a hand in giving the rights to Roger Lea MacBride, who then led to the creation of the television show entitled Little House on the Prairie.
+Lane also had a hand in giving the rights to Roger Lea MacBride, who then led to the creation of the television show titled Little House on the Prairie.

 Time ranks the Little House series as 22 out of 100 of the "100 Best Young Adult Books of All Time."
 They are considered classics of American children's literature and remain widely read.
 In a 2012 survey published by School Library Journal, a monthly with primarily U.S. audience, Little House in the Big Woods was ranked number 19 among all-time best children's novels, and two of its sequels were ranked among the top 100.
 Five of the Little House book have been Honor Books for the Newbery Medal.
 In 1938, On the Banks of Plum Creek was an Honor Book; in 1940, By the Shores of Silver Lake was as well.
-Later in 1941, The Long Winter became an Honor Book, and the two later Honor Books were The Little Town on the Prairie, in 1942, and Those Happy Golden Years, in 1944.
+Later in 1941, The Long Winter became an Honor Book, and the two later Honor Books were Little Town on the Prairie, in 1942, and These Happy Golden Years, in 1944.
 In addition to this, the American Library Association stated that The Long Winter, the seventh book in the series, was a "resource for teaching about pioneer history."